-The final question to answer is how do we extract value from big data?
-The important thing to realize here is that big data isn’t valuable in and of itself – rather the value lies in the big insights that can be drawn from it.
+The final question to answer is how do we extract value from it?
+The important thing to realize here is that the data isn’t valuable in and of itself – rather the value lies in the big insights that can be drawn from it.
 This means analytics, which is the complex process of examining large and varied datasets to unearth high-value information such as market trends, customer preferences, hidden patterns and unknown correlations that help enterprises make informed business decisions.

 Driven by specialized analytics software and high-powered computing systems, big data analytics enables data analysts and scientists to analyze growing volumes of structured, unstructured and semi-structed data from a variety of sources to open up a wide range of business benefits.
 These benefits include new revenue opportunities, improved operational efficiency, more effective and personalized marketing campaigns, better customer service and much more besides.

 There are essentially four kinds of analytics – descriptive, diagnostic, predictive, and prescriptive.
 Descriptive analytics tells organizations what happened in the past – how many sales were made during a given week, for instance.
 Diagnostic analytics is about measuring historical data to understand why something happened – why there was a spike in sales during that week.
 Predictive analytics is even more valuable still, telling companies what’s likely to happen in the future – which week next month will likely generate high sales volumes.
 Finally, prescriptive analytics literally prescribes what action to take to either eliminate a future problem or take full advantage of a promising trend – make sure you’re flushed with stock and additional staff during that week next month to cater for the spike in demand.